zeh/instagram-grid-creator/README.md

 Uses [instagram-posts](https://github.com/kevva/instagram-posts) to load a user's Instagram images and [Jimp](https://github.com/oliver-moran/jimp) to generate the final image.

-I created this script so I could create galleries of yearly #justread posts (like [this](https://www.instagram.com/p/BsHCzd2ho3v/)) without having to rely on sketchy third-party apps.
+I created this script so I could create galleries of yearly #justread posts (like [this](https://www.instagram.com/p/BsHCzd2ho3v/)) without having to rely on sketchy or bloated third-party apps.